 Anti-Hero: A lot of people, actually, including all the playable characters to some degree.
 We've got an ex-military glory seeker, a rage-filled mini-hulk, an assassin (which is inherently a gray area), a woman who's fairly heroic but still won't hesitate to put a bullet in the enemy's head, a teen genius who sees a killer robot as a suitable response to bullying, and an Ax-Crazy Psycho-turned-lab-experiment from hell.
 What a group.

-Beside killing Helena Pierce from the last game before this one even starts, Jack kills Bloodwing (Which player controlling Mordecai in the first game are familiar with) and the player grants the Guardian Angel a Mercy Kill.
+Beside killing Helena Pierce from the last game before this one even starts, Jack kills Bloodwing (which players controlling Mordecai in the first game are familiar with) and the player grants the Guardian Angel a Mercy Kill.
 This may pale compared to Roland's death, as he was a PC of the first game.
 Add to that Shep Sanders' death at Brick's hands in the backstory...

 At the endgame Brick and Mordecai go down with the literal ship.
 They survive (somehow) but given the massive amount of character deaths within the last few segments, their deaths seemed very permanent and it looked like the devs were ready to kill off the entire old cast.

 Artificial Brilliance: The AI has been greatly improved from the first game.
 Enemies will move out of the way to deny you a second wind, and stalkers will climb onto buildings/behind things so they can shoot you from where you can't reach them (Since their projectiles arc and they can climb walls).
 Most will also stop chasing you if you run away, and human NPC's will comment that they won't bother chasing after you (provided you're still not shooting at them), giving you a slight breather.
 The AI retains its aversion to Gang Up on the Human.
 Don't want to fight those animals and bandits?
-Let them shoot each other for a while, then kill whatever's left!
+Let them shoot each other for a while, then declare the winner with bullets.

 Artificial Stupidity: Despite improvements, enemies can still make some silly mistakes, especially getting stuck on scenery or player turrets.
 They also may fail to notice you shooting them if you're really far away.
 Or rarely, they'll just casually walk right by you if you're out of their LOS for a moment, giving an alert player an easy chance to blow them away.